Flammagenitus cloud: Effects on wildfires

 A flammagenitus cloud can help or hinder a fire.
 Sometimes, the moisture from the air condenses in the cloud and falls as rain, often extinguishing the fire.
 There have been numerous examples of a large firestorm being extinguished by the flammagenitus that it created.
 However, if the fire is large enough, the cloud may continue to grow, and become a type of cumulonimbus cloud known as a cumulonimbus flammagenitus, which may produce lightning and start another fire.
 Even if there is no lightning, a cloud of this type can cause a sudden increase in wind speed, which could dramatically worsen the wildfire that created the cloud.

+Hiroshima cloud

+The (atomic) mushroom cloud over Hiroshima, immediately after detonation, as photographed by the tail-gunner of the Enola Gay.

+The much larger (firestorm) pyrocumulus cloud over Hiroshima, several hours later.

+The atomic bombing of Hiroshima on August 6, 1945 produced an initial mushroom cloud that was formed by the nuclear fireball and its immediate effect on the atmosphere.
+Most photographs of the mushroom cloud at Hiroshima are of this cloud, which stabilized and began to disperse within 10-15 minutes.

+The attack also initiated numerous primary and secondary fires which, over time, engulfed much of the city.
+Over time they merged into a firestorm, and generated a much more massive pyrocumulus cloud.
+Photographs taken by later US reconnaissance planes captured the massive cloud several hours after the initial attack.
+This later pyrocumulus cloud, caused by the secondary fires, is often mis-identified as the nuclear mushroom cloud, caused by the initial detonation.